African Forest Elephant: Profile and Information

 In 1824, Loxodonte was proposed by Georges Cuvier as the generic name for African elephants.
 This name applies to the molar teeth’s lozenge-shaped enamel, which differs significantly from the shape of the molar enamel of the Asian elephant.
 Loxodonte was Latinized in 1827 to Loxodonta by an anonymous author.

-Asian elephants, African bush and forest elephants, woolly mammoths and American mastodons’ phylogenetic analysis of nuclear DNA revealed that the African forest elephant and African bush elephant constitute a sister group that diverged genetically at least 1.9 million years ago.
+Asian elephants, African bush and forest elephants, woolly mammoths, and American mastodons’ phylogenetic nuclear DNA analysis revealed that the African forest elephant and African bush elephant constitute a sister group that diverged genetically at least 1.9 million years ago.

 Thus, they are considered separate species.
 However, gene flow between the two species could have occurred after the split.

-Analysis of ancient DNA from extinct and living elephantids indicates that one of the three ancestors of the straight-tusked elephant (Palaeoloxodon antiquus) is the African forest elephant.
+Analysis of ancient DNA from extinct and living elephantids indicates that the African forest elephant is one of the three ancestors of the straight-tusked elephant (Palaeoloxodon antiquus).

 Description